itqan-tr/RadiusManager/README.md

 # Radius Clean up script

+`php artisan radius:cleanup`

+This will clean the radius database

+# Entrata Get Customers script

+`php artisan entrata:getCustomers`

+Retrieves list of customers for property.

+# Entrata Get MitsLeases script

-php artisan radius:cleanup
+`php artisan entrata:getMitsLeases`

+This will fetch Lease information and update the expiration date for all the customers in the database.

+# Entrata Get MitsLeases script

+`php artisan email:welcome {days=7}`

+Send welcome email to Customers {days} before the start date.
+Default = 7.

-Setup Laravel cron to run every min this will run Radius Cleanup daily midnight and this will clean the logs older then 90 days.
+# Setup Laravel cron to run every min this will run following Task(s)

+1. Radius Cleanup daily midnight at 00:00 and this will clean the logs older than 90 days.
+2. Entrata Get Customers daily midnight at 00:00
+    1. It will then run Entrata Get MIT Lease
+        1. It will then send the welcome email to customers with start date after 7 days.
+        1. Send output to support email.

 `* * * * * nginx php /var/www/html/RadiusManager/artisan schedule:run`